jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_set_active.rs - Demonstrates setting a worksheet as the
   visible worksheet when a file is opened.

-* doc_worksheet_autofit.rs - Demonstrates auto-fitting the worksheet
-  column widths based on the data in the columns.

 * doc_worksheet_set_column_format.rs - Demonstrates setting the format for
   a column in Excel.